Approved Specialist Program - Cricket

 One of the first secondary schools in Perth and the pioneer of specialist sports programs in WA, Kent Street offer Cricket students a challenging and rewarding program designed to provide a suitable background for students wishing to pursue a career in cricket as well as those with more of a recreational or personal interest.

 The Kent Street Cricket Program has been a very successful Specialist Program since its inception in 1988.
-The program has produced numerous 1st Grade cricketers and state representatives and 3 Test Players (Marcus North, Luke Ronchi (NZ) & Marcus Harris).
+The program has produced numerous 1st Grade cricketers, state representatives and 3 Test Players (Marcus North, Luke Ronchi (NZ) & Marcus Harris).

 Cricket Students